Skip to main content.

 • Academics Home

-the Language and Thinking Program, First-Year Seminar, Citizen Science—and take elective courses.
+The first-year curriculum is comprised of the Language and Thinking Program, First-Year Seminar, Citizen Science, and elective courses.

 The Language and Thinking (L&T) Program